reportportal/docs/src/md/src/DashboardsAndWidgets/PossibleDasboards.md

 Let's assume that you have a lot of test results and a lot of teams.

 You can create **Overall statistics** and **Launches table**, and now a team who is responsible for API suite has no need to go to the test results.
-It can use only this dashboard which gives enough information test failure management.
+It can use only this dashboard which gives enough information for test failure management.

+###  Build / Release/ Sprint Report (A dashboard for an Team leads, PM, DM)

+The goal of this report to show status for the whole version.
+It means for this report we want to see the latest results of  aggregated statistics for several lanches.

+In our example I want to see a results for the whole Regression (API + UI + Integration tests).